Other Publications by HCSL Fellows

 This publication presents the first interactive statistical QC simulator in clinical laboratory medicine.

-Full text in Clinical Chemistry
+Full Text in Clinical Chemistry

 B. Genetic algorithms based optimization of statistical quality control

 1. Hatjimihail AT.
 Optimization of alternative quality control procedures using genetic algorithms.
 [Abstract].
-Clin Chem 1992;38:1019-20.
+Clin Chem.
+1992;38:1019-1020.

 Abstract